The Suzuki Method

 "It is in our power to educate all the children of the world to become a little better as people, a little happier."

 Perhaps it really is music that will save the world.
-I hope it will at least change the world of each student I have the priviledge to teach.
+I hope it will at least change the world of each student I have the privilege to teach.